Social problems at school can be devastating for our kids. How can we teach them to build each other up instead of tearing each other down?

 3. Teach the power of the pause

-That gap in development means that often our kids are acting impulsively, and they need our guidance.
-That doesn’t mean we should rescue them from conflict situations.
-It means, notice their competency gaps and help to fill them.
+That gap in development means often our kids are acting impulsively, and they need our guidance.
+We need to notice their competency gaps and help to fill them.
 It’s all about learning and growing.
+Perhaps the greatest skill we can teach is the pause.

 4. Teach kids to show their brightest colours

-We need to teach kids the value of difference; the beauty of colour.
+We need to teach kids the value of difference.
 If we can draw their attention to the fact that our culture is judgemental and full of nonsense rules about how we should look and how we should be, we might be able to help them break free.

 In an ideal world, our kids would give each other ‘space to be’.
 They would also allow themselves that same freedom.
 We can take steps towards that reality if we:

-- Make a point of valuing and highlighting difference
+- Make a point of valuing and highlighting differences

 - Model what it looks like to be authentic